d2l-ai/d2l-en/chapter_builders-guide/deferred-init.md

 would trigger a runtime error stating that the network must be initialized before the parameters can be accessed.
-Now let's see what happens when we attempt to initialize parameters via the `initialize` function.
+Now let's see what happens when we attempt to initialize parameters via the `initialize` method.
 :end_tab:

 :begin_tab:`tensorflow`